-Through Canada's Economic Action Plan, the federal government is providing $90 million over five years to renew the Strategic Investments in Northern Economic Development (SINED) program.
+Through Canada's Economic Action Plan, the federal government provided $90 million over five years (2009-14) for the Strategic Investments in Northern Economic Development program.

 The Government of Canada has made the North a top priority, with a clear vision for the North as a healthy, prosperous region within a strong and sovereign Canada.
 Learn more about EAP initiatives supporting jobs, growth and long-term prosperity in Canada's North.